Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 }
 ```

+> [!NOTE]
-Message commands can only have one parameter and its type must be an implementation of [IMessage].
+> Message commands can only have one parameter and its type must be an implementation of [IMessage].

 ## Component Interaction Commands